ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### copy(source, on_duplicate_name='keep_both')

-copy a list of material data source, keeps track of all dependencies
+Copy a list of material data source.
+Keeps track of all dependencies.

 * **Parameters:**
-  - source: a list of source of copy
+  - source: A list of source of copy.
-  - on_duplicate_name: action to take if source.name is already contained in self.fabrics
+  - on_duplicate_name: Action to take if source.name is already contained in self.fabrics.
-    - keep_both: create a new instance with the same name (different id)
+    - keep_both: Create a new instance with the same name (different ID).
-    - overwrite: replace first instance with equal name in self with source
+    - overwrite: Replace first instance with equal name in self with source.
-    - keep_existing: ignore copy action, returns first existing instance in self with equal name
+    - keep_existing: Ignore copy action.
+Returns first existing instance in self with equal name.

 <a id="compolyx.MaterialData.copy_fabric"></a>

 #### copy_fabric(source, on_duplicate_name='keep_both', memo=None)

-Copy a fabric
+Copy a fabric.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
-  - on_duplicate_name: action to take if source.name is already contained in self.fabrics
+  - on_duplicate_name: Action to take if source.name is already contained in self.fabrics.
-    - keep_both: create a new instance with the same name (different id)
+    - keep_both: Create a new instance with the same name (different ID).
-    - overwrite: replace first instance with equal name in self with source
+    - overwrite: Replace first instance with equal name in self with source.
-    - keep_existing: ignore copy action, returns first existing instance in self with equal name
+    - keep_existing: Ignore copy action.
+Returns first existing instance in self with equal name.
-  - memo: a dict to collect copied items (for internal dependency tracking when copying stackups or sub-laminates)
+  - memo: A dict to collect copied items (for internal dependency tracking when copying stackups or sub-laminates).
 * **Returns:**
-  New Instance of Fabric
+  New Instance of Fabric.

 <a id="compolyx.MaterialData.copy_material"></a>

 #### copy_material(source, on_duplicate_name='keep_both', memo=None)

-Copy a material
+Copy a material.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
-  - on_duplicate_name: action to take if source.name is already contained in self.materials
+  - on_duplicate_name: Action to take if source.name is already contained in self.materials.
-    - keep_both: create a new instance with the same name (different id)
+    - keep_both: Create a new instance with the same name (different ID).
-    - overwrite: replace first instance with equal name in self with source
+    - overwrite: Replace first instance with equal name in self with source.
-    - keep_existing: ignore copy action, returns first existing instance in self with equal name
+    - keep_existing: Ignore copy action.
+Returns first existing instance in self with equal name.
-  - memo: a dict to collect copied items (for internal dependency tracking when copying stackups or sub-laminates)
+  - memo: A dict to collect copied items (for internal dependency tracking when copying stackups or sub-laminates).
 * **Returns:**
-  New instance of material
+  New instance of material.

 <a id="compolyx.MaterialData.copy_stackup"></a>

 #### copy_stackup(source, on_duplicate_name='keep_both', memo=None)

-Copy a stackup
+Copy a stackup.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
-  - on_duplicate_name: action to take if source.name is already contained in self.stackups
+  - on_duplicate_name: Action to take if source.name is already contained in self.stackups.
-    - keep_both: create a new instance with the same name (different id)
+    - keep_both: Create a new instance with the same name (different ID).
-    - overwrite: replace first instance with equal name in self with source
+    - overwrite: Replace first instance with equal name in self with source.
-    - keep_existing: ignore copy action, returns first existing instance in self with equal name
+    - keep_existing: Ignore copy action, returns first existing instance in self with equal name.
-  - memo: a dict to collect copied items
+  - memo: A dict to collect copied items.
 * **Returns:**
-  New Instance of Fabric
+  New Instance of Fabric.

 <a id="compolyx.MaterialData.copy_sub_laminate"></a>

 #### copy_sub_laminate(source, on_duplicate_name='keep_both', memo=None)

-Copy a sub lamiante
+Copy a sub-lamiante.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
-  - on_duplicate_name: action to take if source.name is already contained in self.sub_laminates
+  - on_duplicate_name: Action to take if source.name is already contained in self.sub_laminates.
-    - keep_both: create a new instance with the same name (different id)
+    - keep_both: Create a new instance with the same name (different ID).
-    - overwrite: replace first instance with equal name in self with source
+    - overwrite: Replace first instance with equal name in self with source.
-    - keep_existing: ignore copy action, returns first existing instance in self with equal name
+    - keep_existing: Ignore copy action.
+Returns first existing instance in self with equal name.
-  - memo: a dict to collect copied items
+  - memo: A dict to collect copied items.
 * **Returns:**
-  New Instance of sub laminate
+  New Instance of sub-laminate.

 <a id="compolyx.MaterialData.create_fabric"></a>

 #### create_fabric(name, id=None, material=None, thickness=0.0, area_price=0.0, ignore_for_postprocessing=False, drop_off_material_handling='Global', cut_off_material_handling='Computed', drop_off_material=None, cut_off_material=None, draping_material_model='woven', draping_ud_coefficient=0.0)

-Create a new fabric
+Create a new fabric.

 * **Parameters:**
-  - name: Name for the Fabric
+  - name: Name for the Fabric.
-  - material: Material of the Fabric
+  - material: Material of the Fabric.
-  - thickness: Thickness of the Fabric
+  - thickness: Thickness of the Fabric.
-  - area_price: Area Price of the Fabric
+  - area_price: Area Price of the Fabric.
-  - ignore_for_postprocessing: Flag if this material is post-processed
+  - ignore_for_postprocessing: Flag if this material is postprocessed.
-  - drop_off_material_handling: Type defining how drop-off material is used in drop-off areas of the fabric
+  - drop_off_material_handling: Type defining how drop-off material is used in drop-off areas of the fabric.
-  - cut_off_material_handling: Type defining how cut-off material is used in cut-off areas of the fabric
+  - cut_off_material_handling: Type defining how cut-off material is used in cut-off areas of the fabric.
-  - drop_off_material: Material to use for ‘Custom’ drop-off material handling
+  - drop_off_material: Material to use for ‘Custom’ drop-off material handling.
-  - cut_off_material: Material to use for ‘Custom’ cut-off material handling
+  - cut_off_material: Material to use for ‘Custom’ cut-off material handling.
-  - draping_material_model: Material model for draping, either ‘woven’ or ‘unidirectional’
+  - draping_material_model: Material model for draping, either ‘woven’ or ‘unidirectional’.
-  - draping_ud_coefficient: Coefficient for the unidirectional draping material model
+  - draping_ud_coefficient: Coefficient for the unidirectional draping material model.
 * **Returns:**
-  The created Fabric
+  The created Fabric.
 * **Examples:**
   ```pycon
   >>> material_data = db.models['beam'].material_data